-Community Correspondent Amit Topno from Torpa Block, Jharkhand has made videos on some complex issues that make life for his people differently.
-Today he talks about making a video that brought about a small change, the installation of lighting conductors, that has potentially saved the lives of 5000 people across 35 villages.
+Community Correspondent Amit Topno from Torpa Block, talks about making a video that resulted in lightning conductors being installed in schools across the block.
+This has potentially saved the lives of 5000 people across 35 villages.

 “Jharkhand is a land caught up in a frightful storm.
 Its people are being whirled around in a storm of starvation, conflict and poverty.
 I am the headman of my village, Nichitpur, Jharkhand, and I’m tired of seeing my people die.